Janis Ian: Music career

-Ian relates on her website that, although "Society's Child" was originally intended for Atlantic Records and the label paid for her recording session, Atlantic subsequently returned the master to her and quietly refused to release it.
+On her website, Ian relates that although "Society's Child" was originally intended for Atlantic Records and the label paid for her recording session, Atlantic subsequently returned the master to her and quietly refused to release it.
 Ian relates that years later, Atlantic's president at the time, Jerry Wexler, publicly apologized to her for this.
-The single and Ian's 1967 debut album (which reached no. 29 on the charts) were finally released on Verve Forecast.
+The single and Ian's 1967 debut album (which reached No. 29 on the charts) was finally released on Verve Forecast.
 In 2001, "Society's Child" was inducted into the Grammy Hall of Fame, which honors recordings considered timeless and important to music history.
 Her first four albums were released on a double CD entitled Society's Child: The Verve Recordings in 1995.

 "Society's Child" stigmatized Ian as a one-hit wonder until her most successful US single, "At Seventeen", was released in 1975.
 "At Seventeen" is a bittersweet commentary on adolescent cruelty, the illusion of popularity and teenage angst, from the perspective of a narrator looking back on her earlier experience.
-The song was a major hit as it charted at no. 3 on the Billboard Hot 100, hit number one on the Adult Contemporary chart and won the 1976 Grammy Award for Best Pop Vocal Performance - Female, beating out Linda Ronstadt, Olivia Newton-John and Helen Reddy.
-Ian appeared as the first musical guest on the series premiere of Saturday Night Live on October 11, 1975, performing "At Seventeen" and "In the Winter".
+The song was a major hit as it charted at number 3 on the Billboard Hot 100, hit number one on the Adult Contemporary chart and won the 1976 Grammy Award for Best Pop Vocal Performance - Female, beating Linda Ronstadt, Olivia Newton-John, Judy Collins and Helen Reddy.
+Ian appeared as the second musical guest on the series premiere of Saturday Night Live on October 11, 1975, performing "At Seventeen" and "In the Winter".
 The album Between the Lines was also a smash and reached number one on Billboard′s album chart.
 The album would be certified platinum for sales of over one million copies sold in the US.
 Another measure of her success is anecdotal: on Valentine's Day 1977, Ian received 461 valentine cards, having indicated in the lyrics to "At Seventeen" that she never received one as a teenager.